andrewmgrossman/devialet_expert_remote/WEB_SERVER_SETUP.md

    ```

 2. **Check network:**
-   - Amp and Mac Mini must be on same network
+   - Amp and server must be on same network
    - Check amp is powered on and connected to network

 3. **Test with control script:**